-- The left-most element displays the name of the RM project.
-Clicking this element opens the Home page. - The second element is the name of the category that was selected on the Home page.
+- The left-most element displays the database name followed by the RM project name.
+Clicking the project name opens the Home page.
+By clicking on the arrow you can switch to another project.
+For further information about switching projects see "Switching to Another Project" on page 37. - The second element is the name of the category that was selected on the Home page.
 If the selection includes subcategories, the name of the top-most selected category is displayed.
 If the root category was selected, then the second element will be the same as the first element: the name of the RM project. - The third element identifies the type of item that is currently open in the work page.
 For example, it would say Relationship if a relationship report is open. - The fourth element is the name of the item that is currently open in the work page.
 It includes a drop-down list from which you can open other items of this type., if any others exist in the currently selected category.